It's the beginning on a new year, which means there's loads of upcoming releases to get excited about in 2017. Here's what we know so far...

 1D are still on that hiatus, and now it's time for the solo material!
 Niall Horan scored a Top 10 with his debut solo single This Town at the back end of 2016, and his first album promises to follow in a similar vein.
 Inspired by childhood faves Fleetwood Mac and Crosby, Stills & Nash, Niall has been working with session musicians to create an album with a "folk-with-pop feel", although it won't all be laid-back and romantic like his first single.
 "Some of the songs are heavier than others," claims Niall, which should satisfy a banger-hungry crowd.
 It's expected this summer.

-London Grammar kicked off 2017 in style by breaking their long, long (long) silence by a releasing a brand new track, the stunning Rooting For You, while Big Picture followed shortly after.
+London Grammar kicked off 2017 in style by breaking their long, long (long) silence by a releasing a brand new track, the stunning Rooting For You, while Big Picture followed and Oh Woman Oh Man debuted not too long after.
 Their 2013 debut If You Wait peaked at Number 2 on the Official Albums Chart and was a mainstay in the Top 100, logging 106 weeks to date.
 Expect the follow-up to arrive in the first half of 2017.

-Prism came out back in 2013, but now it seems Katy is putting the finishing touches to her fourth album.
-Whether they'll make the final album or not we can't say, but Katy has been collaborating with Rudimental's DJ Locksmith and Rae Sremmurd’s Swae Lee.
+Prism came out back in 2013, but Katy is putting the finishing touches to her fourth album.
+Whether they'll make the final album or not we can't say, but Katy has been collaborating with Rudimental's DJ Locksmith and Rae Sremmurd’s Swae Lee, and she has been teasing lots of songs on Instagram.

-We also know that Katy has worked with Sia, the co-writer for her new single Chained to the Rhythm, released February 10.
-Max Martin produced the track AKA it is pure pop dynamite.
+We also know that Katy has worked with Sia, the co-writer for her most recent Top 10 single, the Max Martin-produced Chained to the Rhythm.
 Judging by Twitter stickers released to promote #KP4, The Chainsmokers, Chance the Rapper and Ariana Grande will also feature on the collection.

 We can't complain too much about how long it's been since Justin Timberlake's last album – he did release two in 2013, after all.
 JT returned last year with Can't Stop The Feeling, from the Trolls soundtrack, and it seems the follow-up to The 20/20 Experience will be on the same vibe.